PowerPoint 2010: Encrypt with Password

-- A presentation with confidential content that may be edited (or not) is safe if it is password protected -- nobody without access to the password can open it (or edit it).
+- A presentation with confidential content can be prevented from being edited if it is password-protected.
+Nobody without access to the password can open or edit the presentation file.

-- The password protected presentation is more safer to share -- you can provide the password to the person whom you are sharing the presentation with.
+- The password-protected presentation is safer to share, you can provide the password to the person whom you are sharing the presentation with if they need to edit.

-Remember: If you forget your password, you will no longer be able to open or modify your password protected presentation.
-Choose a password that's easy to remember or write it down in a secure location.
+If you forget your password, you will no longer be able to open or modify your password-protected presentation.
+Many people forget passwords and cannot access their slides any more.
+So, choose a password that's easy to remember or write it down in a secure location.

-There are two ways to add password protection to your presentation in PowerPoint 2010 -- and the second way has more options -- first let me show you the easy way:
+There are two ways to add password protection to your presentation in PowerPoint 2010 for Windows, and the second way has more options, first let me show you the easy way:

-- Access the File menu, and choose the Info option to open Backstage view with the Info panel (see Figure 1).
+- Access the File menu, and choose the Info option to open Backstage view with the Info panel, as shown in Figure 1, below.

 Figure 1: Info Panel